russellballestrini/flask-socketio-llm-completions/README.rst

 - For GPT-3, send a message with ``gpt-3`` and include your prompt.
 - For GPT-4, send a message with ``gpt-4`` and include your prompt.
-- For Claude-v1, send a message with ``claude-v1`` and include your prompt.
+- For Claude-sonnet, send a message with ``claude-sonnet`` and include your prompt.
 - For Claude-v2, send a message with ``claude-v2`` and include your prompt.
 - For Mistral-tiny, send a message with ``mistral-tiny`` and include your prompt.
 - For Mistral-small, send a message with ``mistral-small`` and include your prompt.